 Mike LaBella, Bill Cantwell and Rosemary Ford

----- — HAVERHILL — A woman with a child in her arms jumped from the second floor of the burning Forest Acres apartment building today, officials said.
+---- — HAVERHILL — The woman who jumped from the second floor of the burning Forest Acres apartment building with a child in her arms has non-life threatening injuries, police said.

 Police Deputy Chief Donald Thompson said the woman jumped from a balcony outside a second-story apartment in the rear of the burning building.
 He said that when police and firefighters arrived at the fire scene, they were directed to the woman by onlookers.
 The rescue workers carried the victims to an ambulance to be taken to a hospital, Thompson said.

-News of the woman and child spread as the building fire was under control about 2:30 p.m.
+News of the woman who jumped with the child spread as the building fire was under control about 2:30 p.m.
 But then a series of windblown brush fires across several acres broke out nearby, forcing firefighters to scramble.

 "This thing is getting out of control quickly,'' a firefighter said over the department scanner just before 3 p.m. today.
 "We need someone up here quickly.''